GfSE/SpecIF/documentation/03_SpecIF_Metamodel.md

 ﻿# SpecIF-Metamodel

-This section describes the SpecIF-Metamodel.
+This section describes the SpecIF-Metamodel used to define the syntax of SpecIF.

 The description by a metamodel is done in a technology independent way following the OMG [Meta Object Facility (MOF) Metamodeling](https://www.omg.org/mof/) technology and the OMG [Model Driven Architecture (MDA)](https://www.omg.org/mda/) approach.